NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Outlaws of Alkenstar/Spellscar Sky Marauder.md

     desc: "  The marauder's skin is covered with necrotic boils that burst when struck.
 Whenever a creature deals slashing or piercing damage to the marauder, each creature within 5 feet takes 2d6 acid damage (DC 22 Reflex check).
 On a critically failed save, a creature also takes 1d4 persistent acid damage."

   - name: "Runic Resistance"
-    desc: "`pf2:r` (arcane) **Trigger** The marauder takes damage from a Strike or spell effect\n**Effect** The marauder's protective runic tattoos glow, granting them resistance 5 to one damage type dealt by the triggering attack.\nThis resistance applies against the triggering effect and lasts for 1 minute or until the marauder uses this ability again, whichever comes first.
-If the triggering effect deals multiple damage types, the marauder chooses which type to resist.\n[[Bestiary Effects/Effect_ Runic Resistance|Effect: Runic Resistance]]"
+    desc: "`pf2:r` (arcane) **Trigger** The marauder takes damage from a Strike or spell effect\n* * *\n\n**Effect** The marauder's protective runic tattoos glow, granting them resistance 5 to one damage type dealt by the triggering attack.\n\nThis resistance applies against the triggering effect and lasts for 1 minute or until the marauder uses this ability again, whichever comes first.
+If the triggering effect deals multiple damage types, the marauder chooses which type to resist.\n\n[[Bestiary Effects/Effect_ Runic Resistance|Effect: Runic Resistance]]"

 attacks:
   - name: ""